Ideas and activities for celebrating the Easter Season at home and in the classroom.

 The family might also learn a short verse or compose its own set of words that becomes part of the at-table prayer during the Easter Season.
 A source for ideas is Together We Pray: A Prayer Book for Families (Chalice Press), J. Bradley Wigger, “Grain” (p.
 31).
 Based on Psalm 72:16: “May there be an abundance of grain upon the earth; on the tops of the mountains the crops shall rustle like Lebanon; the city dwellers shall flourish like the verdure of the fields.”

-This article was written by the Catechist Staff and appeared in Catechist magazine, February 2010.
+This article was originally published in Catechist magazine, February 2010.